The Power of the Batch Sweep

 Clicking on Open File for a completed external process opens a new window in the COMSOL Desktop® with the results.

 To get back to the live update of the process status, click on Attach Job in the upper left corner of the External Process window.

 The Probe Results File

-We can use a text editor, such as Notepad, to open the file results.txt, which contains the probe output.
+We can use a text editor to open the file results.txt, which contains the probe output.